 This quick video shows you how to make your own Leitner box and how to use it.
-If you’d prefer to print out a schedule you can get one here.
+If you’d prefer to print out a schedule (I did) you can get it here.

 Asha liked my Flashcard box so much she made her own for Spanish.
 Then Dad and Holli made one together for Greek and mum started making one yesterday too!
 We’re going through a ridiculous number of index cards.